derrickoswald/CIMApplication/LowVoltage/README.md

 ```

 This will produce a jar file in the `target/` directory with a name that indicates the Scala, Spark and program versions.
-For example LowVoltage-<version>-jar-with-dependencies.jar is built for Scala 2.12, Spark 3.0.0 and is version 3.0.1 of the program.

 To execute the standalone program use the
 [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit)